AndersDeath/diary2/000-current.md

 # 07 May - Dienstag  - Berlin - 593 Tag der Einwanderung - Hot Sunny

 A lot of things changed today.
 Firstly I was in my doctor office.
 He explained what I had in my blood test results.
 Everything is fine in general.
 Also he asked me to sit at home this week and don't do anything.
 I am happy about it because it is a legal opportunity for me to just have a rest.
+Additionally I visited Dr SMILE office and one guy from the place